2-oxoisovalerate dehydrogenase (acylating)

-The 3 substrates of this enzyme are 3-methyl-2-oxobutanoate, CoA, and NAD^{+}, whereas its 3 products are 2-methylpropanoyl-CoA, CO_{2}, and NADH.
+The three substrates of this enzyme are α-ketoisovaleric acid, coenzyme A (CoA), and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are isobutyryl-CoA, carbon dioxide, reduced NADH and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 3-methyl-2-oxobutanoate:NAD+ 2-oxidoreductase (CoA-methyl-propanoylating).
 Other names in common use include 2-oxoisovalerate dehydrogenase, and alpha-ketoisovalerate dehydrogenase.
 This enzyme participates in valine, leucine and isoleucine degradation.